person cooking at a stove

 Portuguese chicken burger with spicy grilled chicken, lettuce and creamy sauce in a sesame bun, served with potato wedges and dipping sauce on a white timber background.

-Why you’ll love these Portuguese chicken burgers
+Why you’ll love these chicken burgers

-• Faster than takeaway from start to finish
+• Better than takeaway

 peri peri sauce in glass jar with white lid and labelled. lemons, chillis and oil props around it on a white timber background.